Edwincai0429/Datafarming/README.md

     gem install quickstats fwt colorize

 before attempting to run the scripts in this distribution.
-On OS X or Linux systems, you may be required to prefix the `gem install...` command with `sudo` to authenticate the installation.
+On OS X or Linux systems, you may be required to use the `sudo` command to to authenticate the installation.
+In that case, type `sudo gem install quickstats fwt colorize` and enter your password when prompted.

 ### USAGE